inveniosoftware/docs-invenio-rdm/docs/features/interoperable.md

 ## Strong support for persistent identifiers

-Authors, affiliations, licenses, related papers/datasets etc can all be identified via persistent identifiers such as ORCID and RORs.
+Authors, affiliations, licenses, related papers/datasets etc can all be identified via persistent identifiers such as ORCIDs and RORs.

 ## Metadata-only records